arianeschad/MBQN/README.md

 Mean/Median-balanced quantile normalization for processing omics data

 ## Description
 This package provides a modified quantile normalization function for omics data or other matrix-like data.
 The modification consists of a mean balancing which reduces systematics in downstream analysis for features that are always or mostly of largest intensity accross all samples.
-This function uses normalize.quantiles() from the package preprocessCore that can be installed from http://bioconductor.org/biocLite.R

 ## Installing the Package